 After exploring Stow, we headed to another pretty Cotswold town, Bourton-on-the-Water.
 This incredibly picturesque village meanders around a small river, with small footbridges crossing the water and quaint Cotswolds limestone cottages lining the footpath.
 As one of the more well-known towns, Bourton gets fairly busy with tourists, so we were happy to arrive earlier in the morning.

-There is a 14 mile walk called Warden’s Way that starts in Bourton-on-the-Water and ends in Winchcombe.
+There is a 14-mile walk called Warden’s Way that starts in Bourton-on-the-Water and ends in Winchcombe.
 If you don’t have all day, visiting Bourton and the Slaughters is a great option.
-This short ramble takes you through quintessential English countryside to the bucolic villages of Lower and Upper Slaughter.
+This short ramble takes you through the quintessential English countryside to the bucolic villages of Lower and Upper Slaughter.
 Don’t miss the Old Mill in Lower Slaughter with a tea room, shop and ice cream parlor, St Peter’s Church in Upper Slaughter, and all of the incredible cute sheep along the way.
 Our countryside jaunt was made all the more fun by the crazy weather changes; what started off as a sunny day turned into a sprinkle of flurries.
 As we headed back, we picked up the pace, trying to outrun the massive and brooding rain clouds that were looming close behind.
-Just make sure you dress for cold and wet weather!
+Just make sure you dress for the cold and wet weather!

 After our walk through the Slaughters, we headed off towards Broadway.
 In spring, the Cotswolds are quilted with bright yellow canola (or rapeseed) fields, so I was excited when we found a short public walking path through the fields (see the spot on the map here).